PROFILE

 the Portuguese discovered the islands in 1456.

-African slaves were brought to the islands to
+Enslaved Africans were brought to the islands to

 work on Portuguese plantations.
-As a result,
+They were joined

-origin.
-The influence of African culture is most
+African culture is most pronounced on the island

-pronounced on the island of Santiago, where half
+of Santiago, where half the population resides.

-the population resides.
-Sparse rain and few
+Sparse rain and few natural resources

-natural resources historically have induced Cape
+historically have induced Cape Verdeans to

-more than 1 million individuals of Cape Verdean
+million individuals of Cape Verdean ancestry,

-islands.
-Some 500,000 people of Cape Verdean
+Some 500,000 people of Cape Verdean ancestry

-New England.
-Portugal, Netherlands, Italy,
+England.
+Portugal, Netherlands, Italy, France,

-France, and Senegal also have large communities.
+and Senegal also have large communities.

 The official language is Portuguese, but most